15 Most Beautiful Places In Istanbul, Turkey

 Promenade at Moda Istanbul

-The neighborhood of Moda on the Asian side of Istanbul is just lovely.
-This is a place where you can really see the contrast between the old and the new.
+The neighborhood of Moda on the Asian side of Istanbul is just lovely and peaceful.
+This is a place where you can really see the contrast between the different communities and cultures that reside in Istanbul, as well as the connection between traditional Turkey and contemporary Turkey.

-On one hand, you have traditional Turkish houses and cafes, and on the other hand, you have modern restaurants and boutiques.
-Strolling through Moda is like taking a step back in time, while also admiring the beauty of Istanbul’s present.
+On one hand, you have traditional Turkish houses and cafes with grandpas drinking Turkish tea (cai) and playing a game of backgammon, and on the other hand, you have modern restaurants and boutiques selling modern art.

 Make sure to stop by the Moda Pier to get a stunning view of the city skyline.
 And if you’re feeling hungry, head to one of the many seafood restaurants in the area – you won’t be disappointed!